neams-th-coe/cardinal/doc/content/tutorials/restart_nek_moose.md

 # Creating NekRS checkpoint files

-NekRS checkpoint file output is controlled using the `writeControl` parameter in the .par file.
+NekRS checkpoint file output is controlled using the `writeControl` and `writeInterval` parameters in the .par file.
 The .par example below only writes a single checkpoint file at the end of the simulation.